GoodShipAgency/js-template-bundle/README.md

 }
 ```

+alpine type arent necessarily alpine components, they can be utilities that are used in the alpine component lifecycle but passing to the window object is still required.

 ### Initialisers

 initialiser components are used as normal functions, usually initialising another library or directly referencing dom elements.